 Los Angeles is world-famous for its nightlife.
 But how many know about its night-death?
 If you've always wanted to have drinks with a ghost, LA is your town.
 Haunted party people float through beastly boîtes in every corner of our mysterious city.
 We've gathered some of the most spirited places in LA to consume spirits.

 Located in the bottom floor of the Gaylord Apartments - dating back to a time when “gay” still meant “happy” - the H.M.S.
-Bounty (3357 Wilshire Blvd, Los Angeles, CA 90010) is a beautifully-preserved 1920s-era nautical bar built by Gaylord Wilshire, for whom Wilshire Boulevard is named.
+Bounty (3357 Wilshire Blvd, Los Angeles 90010) is a beautifully-preserved 1920s-era nautical bar built by Gaylord Wilshire, for whom Wilshire Boulevard is named.
 In a primal act of gentrification, he created the Miracle Mile by building it atop the City Dump—which had been a popular place to dump murdered bodies as well.
 Visitors to the Bounty’s ladies’ room be warned—you may feel the pinch of a leering phantom real estate developer with a huge sense of entitlement.

 Musso & Frank Grill

-The oldest restaurant in Hollywood, Musso & Frank Grill (6667 Hollywood Blvd, Los Angeles, CA 90028) is celebrating its centennial in 2019.
-And after being open for 100 years, a place accumulates a lot of ghosts.
+The oldest restaurant in Hollywood, Musso & Frank Grill (6667 Hollywood Blvd, Los Angeles 90028) celebrated its centennial in 2019.
+After being open for more than 100 years, a place accumulates a lot of ghosts.
 It would seem that in the celebrity afterlife, Musso's is still the place to go, as the shades of Errol Flynn, Orson Welles, and Jean Harlow have been spotted there apparently on break from haunting their respective homes.
 One ghost who remains loyal to this historic eatery (famous for its Martinis and flannel cakes) is Charlie Chaplin.
-Regulars maintain he can still be found cozily ensconced in the booth where he dined every day for years and was always kept ready for him—No. 1 in the Old Room, right by the window.
+Regulars maintain he can still be found cozily ensconced in the booth where he dined every day for years and was always kept ready for him — No. 1 in the Old Room, right by the window.

 Black Rabbit Rose & Madame Siam